Multi-indice B-series: Introduction

 Let us outline the paper by summarizing the content of its sections.
 In Section~\ref{sec:multiind}, we begin by revisiting the definition of multi-indices and introduce the pivotal concept of populated multi-indices.
 These populated multi-indices are endowed with a natural derivation stemming from the free Novikov algebra.
-From this derivation, one is able to get an associative product $ \star_2 $ in Definition \ref{def:grafting of multi-indicies} that will be crucially used in the sequel.
-Notably, this product is equivalent to the Grossman--Larson product for trees.
-Subsequently, in Theorem \ref{corolla_decomposition}, we unveil a significant property that furnishes a corolla-type decomposition for populated multi-indices akin to the one observed for trees, albeit not uniquely.
-Following this crucial observation, we introduce the notion of multi-indices $B$-series, where trees are substituted by populated multi-indices.
-One of the driving motivations behind exploring these series stems from Proposition \ref{exact_solution_multi_indices}, where precise coefficients' definitions are provided.
-These coefficients play a key role in demonstrating their correspondence to the Taylor expansion coefficients of the solution.
+From this derivation, one is able to get a product $ \star_2 $ in Definition \ref{def:grafting of multi-indicies} that will be crucially used in the sequel.
+Notably, this product is equivalent to the Guin--Oudom product for trees.
+Subsequently, in Algorithm \ref{algorithm:build_tree} and Corollary \ref{corolla_decomposition}, we unveil a significant property that furnishes a corolla-type decomposition, albeit not uniquely, for populated multi-indices akin to the one observed for trees.
+Following this crucial observation, we introduce the notion of multi-indice $B$-series, where trees are substituted by populated multi-indices.
+One of the driving motivations behind exploring these series stems from Proposition \ref{exact_solution_multi_indices}, where precise definitions of coefficients are provided.
+These coefficients play a key role in demonstrating their correspondence to the Taylor expansion coefficients of the solution of an ODE.

 In Section~\ref{sec::composition}, we delve into the composition of multi-indices $B$-series.
-Initially, we define such composition with a smooth function through Taylor expansion (see \eqref{compostion_smooth}).
+Initially, we define such composition with a smooth function through (see \eqref{compostion_smooth}).
 In Proposition~\ref{prop:F_derivatives_multiindices}, we demonstrate a crucial morphism property satisfied by the elementary differentials for this product.
 This proposition is crucial for proving one of our main results, i.e., Theroem~\ref{thm:main_theorem_composition} which provides a precise description of the composition of two multi-indices $B$-series using the product $ \star_2 $.
-Its proof follows the strategy of proof given in \cite[Thm.
-4.6]{B23} which concerns composition of $B$-series in regularity structures.
-The proof of \cite[Thm.
-4.6]{B23} is an adaptation of ideas stemming from \cite{BB21}.
+Its proof follows the strategy of proof given in \cite[Thm.~4.6]{B23} which concerns composition of $B$-series in regularity structures.
+The proof of \cite[Thm.~4.6]{B23} is an adaptation of ideas stemming from \cite{BB21}.